Similitude of ship models

+Similitude of ship models refers the correspondence between model ships and the vessels they represent and there relevant metrics used.
+Similitude is important for modelling the behavior of ships in various situations both because these models can be more easily handled and steered and their comparatively much lower cost of construction and repair.

 Manned models

 Many research workers, hydraulics specialists and engineers have used scale models for over a century, in particular in towing tanks.
 Manned models are small scale models that can carry and be handled by at least one person on an open expanse of water.
 They behave just like real ships, giving the shiphandler the same sensations.
 Physical conditions such as wind, currents, waves, water depths, channels and berths are reproduced realistically.

 Manned models are used for research (e.g. ship behaviour), engineering (e.g. port layout), and for training in shiphandling (e.g. maritime pilots, masters and officers).
 They are usually at 1:25 scale.

 Similitude of manned models

 Worldwide, manned model schools have chosen to apply the similitude law of William Froude (1810-1879) for its manned models.
 This means that gravity is considered to be preponderant over the other forces acting on the hull (viscosity, capillarity, cavitation, compressibility, etc.).

 The different aspects of similitude may thus be defined as follows: